JARVIS-4356/vendor_dolby_stone/README.md

 # vendor dolby

-OnePlus Dolby to include in custom ROM builds.
+XiaomiDolby to include in custom ROM builds.
-Taken from OnePlus 9R

 ### How to use?